-On October 11, 2023, the City released a draft copy of the LHMP for a 2-week public review and comment period with a closing date of October 27, 2023.
-The document was posted electronically on the City's website.
-The City distributed notifications about the public review draft through the city website, social media accounts, radio station and Home Owner Associations in the City.
+On , 2023, the City released a draft copy of the LHMP for public review and comment.
+The document was posted electronically on the City's website and hard copies were made available at TBD.
+The City distributed notifications about the public review draft through social media accounts and other online sources.